 Have you ever seen someone fish?
 I’m not into fishing myself, but it’s actually a pretty good metaphor for life.
 The water is calm until you hook a fish.
-The fisherman reels in whatever is tugging on the line, and soon, it’s a tug of war.
+Then, the fisherman reels in whatever is tugging on the line, and soon, it’s a tug of war.
 That’s kind of how I feel when I try to control my life.
-Since graduating, I’ve been wondering what to do in life, and I feel a lot like I’m fishing for answers and struggling to reel anything in.
+Since graduating, I’ve wondered what to do in life, and I feel a lot like I’m fishing for answers and struggling to reel anything in.

 When I get caught in the trap of controlling my life, I start to feel like that fisherman.
 Everything is fine until I hook a problem, such as a loaded schedule, financial problems, or an uncertain future.
 There begins a tug of war between my attempt to maintain control and the problems I’m facing.
 The more I try to reel in control, the less control and the more problems I actually have.
 A couple months ago, I felt this tug of war.
 I was in my last semester of college trying to answer the big question that hung over me: “What am I going to do once I graduate?”

-I had a plan, and I thought I knew exactly what I was supposed to do.
+I had a plan, and I thought I knew what to do in life.
 I took a job that I knew would make sense.
 I moved to a new city, and I started my new job.
-It wasn’t long before I felt that tug on the line.
+But, It wasn’t long before I felt that tug on the line.
 I was miserable every day at work and felt stuck.
 Nothing was going according to plan, and I tried my hardest to reel in control.

-I reasoned with myself, I pushed down my emotions, and I worked harder than ever.
-Everything I tried wasn’t working.
+I reasoned with myself, I pushed down my emotions and worked harder than ever.
+Nothing was working.
 My control over my future felt like it was slipping away, and one night, the line broke.
-I was left with the realization that I was completely out of control.
+I was left with the realization: I was completely out of control.

 Fear kicked in, and I was overwhelmed.
 I was afraid I had ruined my plans, and because my plans were ruined, I would become a disappointment to the people around me.
 In that moment, all I could manage to do was open my Bible App and search for “fear.”
 That’s when I found this verse: